 Mindful eating (see Hack #5 for more) can help you to gravitate effortlessly towards more nourishing food.
 Simply start by really noticing your food when you eat.
 As you chew, think about how much that food is nourishing your body, fueling your energy pathways and building a strong, healthy body and mind.
 When you apply this approach to processed junk, you might find it becomes a little less appealing and you start to feel like opting for a nice nourishing veggie dish instead!

 Here are a few other creative ways to get you eating more veg:

 - Add veggies to everything, be it a casserole, bolognaise, soup, roast, barbie or tea party - be on the lookout for any opportunities to veggie up!
 Not only will it spice up your table, but it will also beautify your plate by adding pomp and colour.
 I always add celery, carrots, courgettes/zucchini and lots of herbs to a bolognaise mince – it’s also a great way to sneak veggies into little tummies and now that my kids are older, that's just how they prepare their mince.

-- And talking about spices… experiment with lots of herbs and spices to add flavour and variety to your veggies.
+- And talking about spice… experiment with lots of herbs and spices to add flavour and variety to your veggies.

 - Add a big cup of mixed salad greens to any plate that looks a little veggie scarce.
 Even a bacon and egg breakfast can become café style brunch with some avocado, lightly sautéed spinach and gently stewed cherry tomatoes, and all in just 2-3 extra minutes.